Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Experiments

 \subsection{Comparison to automatic metrics and MLLMs}

-In this section, we evaluate a diverse set of automatic video quality metrics on TAG-Bench (Sec.~\ref{sec:human_eval}), including feature-based methods, fine-tuned MLLM evaluators, and zero-shot approaches, assessing their alignment with human ratings of action correctness and motion quality (Table~\ref{tab:baselines}). \textbf{Feature-based metrics.} Frame-level metrics like PIQUE~\cite{PIQUE}, CLIP-sim~\cite{clip}, and CLIP-Score~\cite{clipscore} fail to capture motion dynamics, correlating poorly with human ratings ($<\!0.22$).
-TRAJAN~\cite{trajan}, which tracks global scene smoothness via point trajectories, also underperforms, indicating that overall scene coherence does not imply accurate action.
-The metrics from VBench-2.0~\cite{vbench2} designed to assess human anatomy and identity per frame also show very low correlations on our benchmark ($<0.11$).
+In this section, we evaluate a diverse set of automatic video quality metrics on TAG-Bench-v0 (Sec.~\ref{sec:human_eval}), including feature-based methods, fine-tuned MLLM evaluators, and zero-shot approaches, assessing their alignment with human ratings of action correctness and motion quality (Table~\ref{tab:baselines}). \textbf{Feature-based metrics:} Frame-level metrics like CLIP-sim~\cite{clip} and DINO-dim~\cite{dino} fail to capture motion dynamics, correlating poorly with human ratings ($<\!0.22$).
+We also note that the metrics from VBench-2.0~\cite{vbench2} designed to assess human anatomy and identity per frame also show very low correlations on our benchmark ($<0.11$) in the Appendix.

-\textbf{MLLM-based fine-tuned evaluators:} Recent methods like VideoScore~\cite{videoscore, videoscore2} and VideoPhy-2~\cite{videophy2} fine-tune MLLMs on human ratings to predict video quality.
+\textbf{MLLM-based fine-tuned evaluators:} Recent methods like VideoScore2~\cite{videoscore, videoscore2} and VideoPhy-2~\cite{videophy2} fine-tune MLLMs on human ratings to predict video quality.
 However, they target general criteria such as visual fidelity or text–video alignment, rather than fine-grained human motion.
 For instance, the \emph{Physical Commonsense} score in VideoPhy-2 assesses scene- and object-level physics (e.g., gravity, collisions), but not human-specific dynamics such as joint coordination.
 As a result, its alignment with human ratings on our benchmark is modest, achieving only $0.28$ on {\actionname} and $0.37$ on {\tempname}.

-\textbf{Prompting MLLMs.} We assess how well existing MLLMs align with human judgments.
-Directly using raw video inputs proved unreliable, as MLLMs often fail to capture fine-grained temporal details in human motion~\cite{xue2025seeing}.
-For instance, Gemini-2.5-Pro~\cite{gemini2p5} shows low correlations of $0.25$ for {\actionname} and $0.22$ for {\tempname}.